 We went to IHOP where I continued to have contractions every couple of minutes.
 The pain wasn’t unbearable but it was enough to keep me from being able to talk or move.
 At 6am, I was dilated to 6cm so they admitted me, after laboring for 17 hours.

 Me: “Yes.
 I’m in labor.”

 They asked me my plans as far as pain meds & an epidural went, I told them I was winging it.
 I didn’t want to be set on one thing & let myself down.
-Once I was crying hysterically through every contraction, I broke & decided to get pain meds administered through my I.V.
+After 24 hours, once I was crying hysterically through every contraction, I broke & decided to get pain meds administered through my I.V.
 Within minutes I was knocked out.

 While I’m sure my body needed the break, the medication slowed down my contractions & laboring process.
 They woke me up with pitocin.
 This is just liquid pain that makes your body attempt to self destruct.

 After 27 hours of laboring, I got an epidural.
 While most of that decision came from pain, they also promised to step in & get the ball rolling.
 They broke my water soon after that & I can honestly say the epidural allowed me a little while to breathe & remember what I was doing all of it for.
 I was able to look at the faces of the people I love around me & see that they were no longer having to cry through each contraction with me.